StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 In all cases that execution used to refer to gas usage, we will from now on consider gas charged.
 For example, the gas excess $x$ will be modified by $g_C$ rather than $g_U$.

+### Queue size

+The constant time delay between execution and settlement is defined as $\tau$ seconds.

+The maximum allowed size of the execution queue is defined as:

+$$
+\omega ~:= R \cdot \tau \cdot \lambda
+$$

+Any block that could cause the total sum of gas limits for transactions in the execution queue to exceed $\omega$ MUST be considered invalid.

 ### Execution queue

 Standard, synchronous execution performs block execution prior to consensus sequencing.
 Instead, let there be a FIFO queue of accepted blocks.